Buying a house in the Netherlands

-- Sewerage: has the sewer system been renewed in the past?
+Sewerage: has the sewer system been renewed in the past?
 The Netherlands has a lot of old houses due to their history.
-Not all of those houses has the same quality of living as new buildings.
+Not all of those houses have the same quality of living as new buildings.

 If you are still doubting, you can make use of a purchase broker.
 He will advise you about extra clauses and is up to date about building permits.

 It is common to view a house 2-3 times before making an offer, but depending on the area you sometimes have to make a decision quite fast.